Graduateshotline

 Economics from Harvard

-The Department of Economics at the famous Harvard University is one of the top schools/educational institutions in the country to pursue a degree in the subject.
-Harvard offers undergraduate, graduate and Ph.D.
+The Department of Economics at the famous Harvard University is one of the country's top schools/educational institutions for pursuing a degree in the subject.
+Harvard offers undergraduate, graduate, and Ph.D.
 Program course in Economics.

 Student Qualification/Criteria for a Graduate Level Course

-The minimum mathematical preparation level of to be taken into consideration includes linear algebra, calculus as well as proving your mathematics proficiency.
-Most of the successful applicants, in particular, take up real analysis now, although that isn't a big requirement.
-The average score of the GRE test taken among students that have been admitted to the University in the past few years has been 797.
+The minimum mathematical preparation level to be considered includes linear algebra, calculus, and proof of mathematics proficiency.
+Most successful applicants, in particular, take up accurate analysis now, although that isn't a significant requirement.
+The average score on the GRE test taken among students admitted to the University in the past few years has been 797.

 Application Information